envico801/javascript-interview-questions/README.md

 391. ### How do you use javascript libraries in typescript file

      It is known that not all JavaScript libraries or frameworks have TypeScript declaration files.
-But if you still want to use libraries or frameworks in our TypeScript files without getting compilation errors, the only solution is `declare` keyword along with a variable declaration.
+But if you still want to use libraries or frameworks in your TypeScript files without getting compilation errors, the only solution is `declare` keyword along with a variable declaration.
 For example, let's imagine you have a library called `customLibrary` that doesn’t have a TypeScript declaration and have a namespace called `customLibrary` in the global namespace.
 You can use this library in typescript code as below,

      ```javascript
      declare var customLibrary;